XinnuoXu/AugNLG/README.md

 # AugNLG

-Code for paper "*Xinnuo Xu, Guoyin Wang, Young-Bum Kim, Sungjin Lee* [AUGNLG: Few-shot Natural Language Generation using Self-trainedData Augmentation](https://github.com/XinnuoXu/AugNLG)" *Proceedings of [ACL 2021](https://2021.aclweb.org)* :tada: :tada: :tada:
+Code for paper "*Xinnuo Xu, Guoyin Wang, Young-Bum Kim, Sungjin Lee* [AUGNLG: Few-shot Natural Language Generation using Self-trainedData Augmentation](https://github.com/XinnuoXu/AugNLG)" *Proceedings of [ACL 2021](https://2021.aclweb.org)* main conference :tada: :tada: :tada:

 This work introduce **AugNLG**, a novel data augmentation approach that combines a self-trained neural retrieval model with a few-shot learned NLU model, to automatically create MR-to-Text data from open-domain texts.
 The overall pipeline for the data augmentation is shown as: